 We are going to start by talking about the most traded FX pairs on the planet – which are majors.

-Major pairs are made up of the US dollar and another major currency – such as the Euro, the British pound, Australian dollar, or Japanese yen.
-The reason all major FX pairs contain USD is that US dollar is the ‘anchor’ (or reserve) currency of the world.
+Major pairs are made up of the US dollar and other major currencies – such as the Euro, the British pound, the Australian dollar, or the Japanese yen.
+The reason all major FX pairs contain USD is that the US dollar is the ‘anchor’ (or reserve) currency of the world.

 Some examples of major currency pairs are as follows: